-This is a good side dish for any low-glycemic or low-carb diet.
+This is a good side dish for any low-carb diet including Keto, and Keto fans would probably prefer using butter.
 It might be a bit high in fat for the original South Beach Diet, especially if you use butter, but I would eat it occasionally as a personal choice.

 Find More Recipes Like This One:

 Use Side Dishes to see more tasty side dishes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 This recipe was posted in 2008 when I had lots of Swiss Chard growing in my garden.
 It was last updated with more information in 2021.